 What if we need help with putting together a welcoming process?
 We do that too.
 We can help you develop the process and can also train your welcoming/hospitality teams.

 Do you do other research besides the Mystery Guest Program?
 Yes.
-Whether you want to start another site or discover why your contemporary service isn’t growing or you want to learn more about your community, we can conduct focus groups and surveys on just about anything you want to know.
+Whether you want to start another site, discover why your contemporary service isn’t growing, or you want to learn more about your community, we can conduct focus groups and surveys on just about anything you want to know.